casperbang/buildtype-icon-plugin/README.md

 Other tasks
 -----------
 ...
-generateBuildtypeIcons - Generates overlayed icons for non-release builds ...
+generateBuildtypeIcons - Generates overlaid icons for non-release builds ...